48 ft cutting facing N-West (15-09-02)

 Heckmondwike

-Spen station map 1908 (Re-named Heckmondwike Spen in 1924)
+Heckmondwike Spen station map 1908 (Re-named Heckmondwike Spen

-Situated in cutting, between High street & Cemetery road.
+Station is situated in cutting, between High street & Cemetery road.
 Foot &

 vehicle access from High street.